neurovertex/ros_indigo_khepera3_node/README.md

 Topics
 ------

-Scans (from the urglaser driver - or any Player laser-providing driver) are published as LaserScan messages on the /laser topic at 10Hz and associated with the *laser* frame.
+ - published : /laser Scans (from the urglaser driver - or any Player laser-providing driver) are published as LaserScan messages on the /laser topic at 10Hz and associated with the *laser* frame.
+ - subscribed : /khepera/cmd_vel is listened to for velocity commands (turtlebot/turtlesim-like).
+If no command is received through the topic for 2 seconds, speed is reset to 0.

 Frames
 ------